deercreeklabs/lancaster/README.md

 schema names.
 The name-symbol must start with a letter and subsequently only contain letters, numbers, or hyphens.
 * `docstring`: Optional.
 A documentation string
 * `fields`: Field definitions.
+All fields are optional unless marked `:required`.
 Field definitions are sequences of the form
             ```[field-name-kw <docstring> <:required> field-schema <default-value>]```
-            All fields are optional by default.
     * `field-name-kw`: A keyword naming this field.
 The keyword may have a namespace.
     * `docstring`: Optional.
 A documentation string.
     * `:required`: Optional.
 Indicates a required field.
     * `field-schema`: A Lancaster schema object representing the field's schema.
     * `default-value`: Optional.
 The default data value for this field.
     Only `:required` fields can have default values.

 #### Return Value
 The defined var